Gobuub/ETL_project/README.md

      - Project_ETL notebook to execute and obtain the data required for the project.

      - Deliverable_ETL test notebook.

+     - ETL para Dashboard, jupyter notebook for EDA of top 35 players of the journey, to make a dashboard.

      - Readme.md file with the description of the repository.